VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 End Sub

-• Running the code will trigger an input box asking for the range to change.
-Select the range you want to change the number format.
-Here I have selected the cell range C6:C15.
+• The code will trigger an input box asking for the range to change.
+Select the range you want to change the number format for.
+We selected the cell range C6:C15.

 Selecting the range to change number format using VBA Cells

-• After giving input and clicking on OK, you will see the change in number format in the Retail Price column like in the image below.
+• After providing input and clicking on OK, you will see the change in number format in the Retail Price column, as shown in the image below.

 Number format changed using VBA Cells